pawelgrzybek/pawelgrzybek.com/content/posts/2020-05-27-my-favourite-visual-studio-code-tips-for-how-did-you-do-it-kind-of-people.md

 ---
 title: "My favourite Visual Studio Code tips for \"how did you do it\" kind of people"
-description: "Would you like to learn a few little tips for  productivity, keyboard shortcuts and little known Visual Studio Code hidden gems.
+summary: "Would you like to learn a few little tips for  productivity, keyboard shortcuts and little known Visual Studio Code hidden gems.
 This article is for you!"
 photo: 2020-05-27.jpg
 ---